farzanehDi/RSSR-doc/RSSR structure.md

  - **patial**: there are tools ,this directory contains react entities.
  - **setup**: general settings and structures include the src section.
-The src folder connects to the project via the webpack, each of which contains two production and development files that we open inside: one for client mode and one for server mode.
-Each of these links to one of the star files(client.js or server.js).
+The src folder connects to the project via the webpack, each of which contains two production and development files that we open inside: one for client mode and one for server mode. each of these links to one of the render files(client.js or server.js).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE2NzcyOTU4OCw2MTM5MzIzNywtNTEzND
+eyJoaXN0b3J5IjpbMTY2ODgzNzY1Niw2MTM5MzIzNywtNTEzND
 c4NTIxLDI5Mjk0MzIyLC02NzE5NzQ0MDgsMTQ3NjA1NTU5MCwt
 MTI3NjI4NzA1MSw4NjQ5MDk4NTQsLTI1Mjc4MzQ2NywtMTE2ND
 A5MTgyMCwyMzUyODg1MDksLTE4NjI4ODg3ODQsODkwMzUyNjg1